ENSpunks/Causal-Relativity-Public-/README.md

 ### **Conclusion**

-Causal Relativity offers potentially simpler models for spatial phenomena including predicted resolutions to Black Hole and the Big Bang singularities in a Timeless Space.
+Causal Relativity is a mathematical framework consistent with Relativity, unifies Special and General Relativity dilations into a single spatial phenomena, and predicts  resolutions to Black Hole and the Big Bang singularities in a Timeless Space.

 ---